Managing tables and directories

 To create column-oriented tables, you can also use the CREATE TABLE

-To learn how to create a column-oriented table using Terraform, see Creating row-oriented and column-oriented tables in a database.
+You can learn how to create a column-oriented table using Terraform in Creating row-oriented and column-oriented tables in a database.

 Row-oriented table